Ailura4020/graphql/README.md

 - Your credentials are never stored locally - only the JWT authentication token
 - The token is automatically removed when logging out
-- API endpoints are stored in a gitignored file to prevent exposure in public repositories
 - For production deployment, consider using environment variables instead of hardcoded values

 ## Data Visualization